 This property of massive bodies to resist changes in their state of motion is called inertia, and this leads to the concept of inertial reference frames.
 An inertial reference frame can be described as a 3-dimensional coordinate system that is neither accelerating nor rotating; however, it may be in uniform linear motion with respect to some other inertial reference frame.
 Newton never explicitly described inertial reference frames, but they are a natural consequence of his First Law of Motion.

 When we say that a body is in motion, one might ask, in motion compared to what?
-Could you catch a baseball going 100 miles per hour in your bare hand?
-You could if you were riding on a train going 100 miles per hour, and someone on that train gently tossed you the ball.
+Could you catch a baseball going 100 mph in your bare hand?
+You could if you were riding on a train going 100 mph, and someone on that train gently tossed you the ball.
 The train and the track both exist in their own inertial reference frames, and the speed of the ball depends on the inertial reference frame from which it is viewed.
 If you were standing on the platform, and a passenger on that train tossed the ball out the window to you, it would not be wise to attempt to catch it in your bare hand.

-Now that we know how an object behaves when there is no outside force acting upon it, what happens when there is an outside force?
+Now that we know how an object behaves when there is no outside force acting upon it, what happens when there is an outside force, such as the engines firing up in order to launch the rocket into space?
 That situation is described by Newton’s Second Law of Motion.